 My pastor father taught at Mo-kah-um, the Indian school near Cass Lake.
 He also pastored churches in the reservation towns of Cass Lake, Ponsford and White Earth....all towns on, or near, Ojibwe reservations.

 Most of my friends in those years were Ojibwe children and my best friend from those wonderful days is still one of my best friends.

 My connections to the Ojibwe community meant that I grew up hearing many of the stories that are part of the Ojibwe oral traditions.

 Interview With Paul Buffalo is the chronicle of the life of an Ojibwe man who lived in and around the Cass Lake area where I spent so many years.
 Timothy G. Roufs, University of Minnesota Duluth, is the author of this amazing document.

 is a place where you can explore some of Minnesota's Native American history and the connection to early missionaries.

 Gideon and Samuel Pond worked with the Dakota people during the mid-nineteenth century teaching people to farm and interpeting the Bible and other works into the native languages. the Gideon and Agnes Pond House is a facinating look at early Minnesota life.

-Other places to learn about Native Americans in Minnesota are the Minnesota History Museum in St. Paul, Mille Lacs Indian Musuem on the shore of Lake Mille Lacs, Pipestone National Monument and Jeffers Petroglyphs Historic Site both in southern Minnesota.
+Other places to learn about Native Americans in Minnesota are the Minnesota History Museum in St. Paul, Mille Lacs Indian Musuem in Onamia and on the shore of Lake Mille Lacs, Pipestone National Monument and Jeffers Petroglyphs Historic Site both in southern Minnesota.

 That part of my history continues to inform my interest in